inaos/iron-array-python/doc/array-API-divergences.md

 * From the arithmetic operators, `__floordiv__` and `__mod__` are not supported yet.
 * The dtype of the result obtained in the comparison operators will be determined by the operands.
 If you would like to view the result as a specific dtype, you can set np_dtype of the result or when evaluating the lazy expression.
 * None of the in-place (arithmetic, array and bitwise) operators are supported yet.
+The arithmetic operators **could be implemented**.
 * From the reflected operators, `__rfloordiv__` and `__rmod__` are not supported yet.
 * None of the bitwise operators are supported yet.